mbp-lab/Neural-Networks-HCAI/README.md

 - Weekly assignments
 - Passing: 50% of the available points (over all notebooks)
-- Two Tutorial-Solution-Explaining-Tests (50% of points for pass on each) in lecture:
+- Two Tutorial-Solution-Explaining-Tests (50% of points for pass) in lecture:
   - Mid-Term: 26.05.
   - Semester End: 21.07.
 You can already gain points for the assessment by explaining solutions in a tutorial.
 Up to 25% percent of the total test points if you present in every tutorial.